 During the calm moments of a meditation session, the body will often feel light and airy, supple and flexible.
 There is a mellow warmth that spreads from the toes to the crown of the head, bathing the whole body in a calming, peaceful feeling.
 At the peak of the “meditation state”, the body is completely relaxed, free from any tension, but also free from sleepiness.

 Ultimately though, the feeling of meditation can’t be simplified as a combination of mental and physical feelings.
 There is something in meditation that goes further, and that is not necessarily describable.
 Many meditation practitioners, especially those who practice for spiritual ends, describe meditation as experiencing a feeling of the divine.
+They often come to this conclusion after several deep meditation experiences.

 When meditating, they are transforming into something more than human, they feel they are closer to another world, which is not the material one which we inhabit.
 All of this is to say, the full extent of the feelings that come when meditating can’t be described in words.
 Different contemplative traditions have different words for it, and religions around the world give that feeling different names.
 Simply put, something about meditation escapes the barriers of our language.
 And this is part of the appeal too.